MiSArch/media/README.md

 # Media service for MiSArch

-_Important: Set proper MinIO credentials before using the service._
+_Important: Consider setting secure MinIO credentials for production use._

 ### Quickstart (DevContainer)